 Making Your Class Accessible

 Eleven percent of college students report having a disability.
-There are laws that protect individuals with disabilities who enroll in distributed learning courses, including the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
+There are laws that protect individuals with disabilities, including the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 In addition, other students have hidden disabilities including Attention Deficit Hyperactivity Disorder (ADHD), Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).
 Creating accessible courses up-front provides equal access and equal opportunities to all students.

 CTE's Instructional Designers are here to help you develop courses that meet accessibility requirements.
-To schedule an appointment with an Instructional Designer, please complete and submit the Distributed Learning Consultation Request Form.
+To schedule an appointment with an Instructional Designer, please complete and submit the Instructional Design Consultation Request Form.

 A document is accessible if it can be read by a screen reader in the proper order.
 A video is accessible if it is captioned (or has a transcript).